RainerBrell/avc/readme.md

 * Hosted on GitHub and available in the NVDA Store
 * The results folder can be customized in the NVDA settings
 * Settings are now saved reliably
-* Localization in Turkish, Vietnamese and Ukrainian
+* Localization in Turkish, Vietnamese, Ukrainian and Portuguese

 ## Thank you very much